Why I love a dirty horse!

-Don’t get me wrong - the horses were allowed to be horses.
+- Don’t get me wrong – the horses were allowed to be horses.
 Every horse was allowed to be turned out to roll, eat grass, and relax.
-For the hotter and wilder horses that ran like mad in the grass paddocks, their turnout for bucking and farting and rolling was a small sand pen and then hand grazing.
-For the calmer horses, they would just be free in the large grass paddocks.
+And for as much as we cleaned stalls and paddocks, gray horses rolling in poop was a thing and we just had to deal.

-Either way, they came back to the stables with grass stains, mud blotches, manure stains, dirt in every crevice, and crusty manes and tails.
-So the Olympic grooming preparations happened again so that when we tucked them back in their stalls, they were spotless again.
-Of course if my horses lived at the same barn or trailered in for lessons they would be just as ready to go to the Olympics, or at least they would appear ready for the Olympics.
+- Of course, if my horses lived at the same barn or trailered in for lessons, they would be just as ready to go to the Olympics, or at least they would appear ready for the Olympics.

-Fast forward a few years, professionally writing for all of you and not professionally grooming, and things have gotten a wee bit more “relaxed”.
-A dirty horse is not always a health hazard, in fact, there are many benefits to allowing your horse to be dirty.
+- A dirty horse is not always a health hazard.
+In fact, there are many benefits to allowing your horse to be dirty.
 And, it’s a great way to shock and awe your fellow barn mates.
 Always keep ‘em guessing!

 So lovely.
 Luckily the strategically placed fly sheet absorbed a lot of this mud.